objval/restaurant/EXTERNAL_MENU_LINKS.md

 ## Files Modified

-1. `lib/locations.ts` - Added `menuLink` property and URLs
+1. `lib/locations.ts` - Removed `menuLink` from Árbol and 1898, kept only for Capriccio
+2. `lib/supabase-locations.ts` - Added conditional `menuLink` (only for Capriccio)
-2. `components/featured-products-fan.tsx` - External link implementation
+3. `components/featured-products-fan.tsx` - External link implementation with fallback
-3. `components/location-footer.tsx` - External link implementation
+4. `components/location-footer.tsx` - External link implementation with fallback
-4. `components/location-selector-client.tsx` - External link on selection
+5. `components/location-selector-client.tsx` - External link on selection with fallback
-5. `app/[location]/LocationPageClient.tsx` - 4 menu link updates
+6. `app/[location]/LocationPageClient.tsx` - 4 menu link updates with fallback

 ## Notes

-- All external links use `target="_blank"` and `rel="noopener noreferrer"` for security
+- **Capriccio only**: All menu links use `target="_blank"` and `rel="noopener noreferrer"` for security
-- No breaking changes to existing functionality
+- **Hybrid approach**: Capriccio uses fu.do, Árbol and 1898 use internal menus
+- **No breaking changes**: Fallback ensures all locations work correctly
+- **Conditional logic**: `menuLink` only set for `location.slug === 'capriccio'`
-- Internal menu routes (`/[location]/menu`) still exist but are not actively linked
+- Internal menu routes for Árbol and 1898 remain fully functional
-- Can be deprecated in future if no longer needed